Manu343726/CppMeetupWorkshops/workshop1/posts/post2.md

  - **Modern C++ compilers are smart enough to optimize the output of the template system and the execution of the template system itself**.
 Beware of modern compiler capabilites, don't tie yourself to old speaks.
 There are template-related problems, of course, but these are usually not.
 By default, there is no exponential and mind blowing executable size increase.
  - **There are three cathegories of template argumments**, each with their own use cases and properties.
 Combine them to have a powerful metaprogramming toolbox.

+ Don't be afraid if you haven't understood some of the examples provided here.
+They are not intended to be simple, but to show use cases of template metaprogramming.
+Want to understand them completely?
+Come to the workshops!